Tyler-Washington888/Meta-Minds/README.md

 ## Project Overview

-**Meta-Minds** is a blog app that allows users to create and discover ideas about the Metaverse.
+**Meta-Minds** is a blog app that allows users to create and discover content about the Metaverse.
+Users begin on the home page where they're provided a preview of all the latest posts.
+From there, they can click on a post, to view it in detail, or naviagte to other screens where they can view posts by category and create posts.
+The first two categories users can navigate to are called 'Meta' and 'Mana'.
+Meta allows users to read about the company formerly known as Facebook, while Mana allows users to stay up-to-date with one of the BIGGEST metaverse platforms, callled Decentraland.
+In addition to those two options, users can also explore the Cyrpto and Film categories.
+The Crypto category is for users wanting to read about all the other  metaverse platforms, not named Decentraland, and the Film catgeory is for the Sci-FI/Dystopian enthusiats who love to disect movies that incorporate Virtual Reality and other emerging technologies into their production.

 <br>